-The finance subgroup oversees and monitors the activity budget and makes recommendations to the Board.
+The finance subgroup regularly oversees and monitors the activity budget and makes recommendations to the Board.
 Membership consists of Bev Bookless, Anne Bonner, Sara Cowling and Alison Walton, with Healthwatch Newcastle Chief Executive Steph Edusei and Jim Dodds, Finance Manager at Newcastle CVS, in attendance.
-The subgroup meets two to three weeks before each Board meeting.